damienroche/vue-mj-daterangepicker/README.md

 ## Events

-This datepicker emit two events, @reset and @update both return an object with the start and end date, plus the active panel
+This datepicker emit three events, @update, @select and @reset All return an object with the start and end date, plus the active panel
 ```javascript
 {
   to: '2019-04-23T10:26:00.996Z',